Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 ## Demo

-To get started, please follow the instructions in the ['Datasets'](Datasets) folder to download the dataset.
+To get started, please follow the instructions in the [Datasets](Datasets) folder to download the dataset.
 Next, run [`demo.py`](demo.py) in Python IDE (e.g., Spyder) or command line to train, validate, and test models.
 To evaluate performance,
 run [`View_Results.py`](View_Results.py) (if results are saved out).